 Starting in the year 1980, the Philadelphia Mint began including the “P” mint mark on the obverse of Roosevelt Dimes.
-Just a few years later, the 1982 “No P” Roosevelt Dime was created when a mint employee failed to add the mint mark to an obverse die.
-This popular variety is listed in the Red Book and often acquired as part of a complete collection of Roosevelt Dimes.
+Just a few years later, the 1982 “No P” Roosevelt Dime (Buy on eBay) was created when a mint employee failed to add the mint mark to an obverse die.

-Later comparisons noted that the earlier finds exhibited a strong strike, also noted by the date being separated from the rim of the coin, while the later finds exhibited a weaker strike, with the final numeral of the date close to the rim.
+Later comparisons noted that the earlier finds exhibited a strong strike, indicated by the date being separated from the rim of the coin, while the later finds exhibited a weaker strike, with the final numeral of the date close to the rim.
 The two different varieties have led to the conclusion that two different obverse dies had been used to strike the coins.
 Based on estimated die life, this would yield an approximate total mintage of 150,000 pieces.

 The 1982 “No P” Roosevelt Dimes command a healthy premium, with uncirculated examples selling in the $100 to $200 price range.
 Higher grades or certified examples with the full bands designation command higher prices.
 The finest known pieces are several which PCGS has graded MS68, one of which sold for $2,195 in May 2004.

 - Diameter: 17.9 mm